dart-lang/site-www/src/interop/js-interop/js-types.md

 represented by the JS type `JSArray<JSString>`, so that you can pass the array to a JS interop API.

-Dart supplies a number of `extension` members on various Dart types and JS types to convert the values between the domains for you.
+Dart supplies a number of conversion members on various Dart types and JS types to convert the values between the domains for you.

-Members that convert values from Dart to JS are usually labeled-as or prefixed-with `toJS`:
+Members that convert values from Dart to JS usually start with `toJS`:

 ```dart
 String str = 'hello world';
 JSString jsStr = str.toJS;
 ```

-Members that convert values from JS to Dart are usually labeled-as or prefixed-with `toDart`:
+Members that convert values from JS to Dart usually start with `toDart`:

 ```dart
 JSNumber jsNum = ...;
 int integer = jsNum.toDartInt;
 ```

-These conversion functions are often marked `external`, but aren't interop members.
-Their implementation is provided in the compiler instead.

 Not all JS types have a conversion, and not all Dart types have a conversion.
 Generally, the conversion table looks like the following: